- About APRM

 Who is the President of the APR Forum?

-The current president of the APR Forum is His Excellency Hailemariam Desalegn, Prime Minister of the Federal Democratic Republic of Ethiopia.
+The current president of the APR Forum is Her Excellency Ellen Sirleaf Johnson, President of the Federal Democratic Republic of Liberia.

 Who are the current Members of the APR Panel?